Aliases for HIST1H2BD Gene

 Previous HGNC Symbols for HIST1H2BD Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2B family.
-Two transcripts that encode the same protein have been identified for this gene, which is found in the large histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Jul 2008]
+Two transcripts that encode the same protein have been identified for this gene, which is found in the large histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2BD Gene

 HIST1H2BD (Histone Cluster 1 H2B Family Member D) is a Protein Coding gene.
 Among its related pathways are DNA Double-Strand Break Repair and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BN.
+An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST1H2BD Gene